-A friend told me about this, but I thought I’d go see for myself.
+A friend told me about this, but I thought I’d go see it for myself.
 It’s a bench above a grave in Seattle’s Lakeview Cemetary.
 It’s just about 20 yards above the graves of Bruce Lee and Brandon Lee.
-In this age of vapid celebrity, those graves still receive a constant flow of visitors immersed in vanity.
-The remains of these celluloid heroes, these men whose life’s work was mere pretending, still have tokens, incense, flowers and other offerings heaped upon them.
+In this vapid age of celebrity uber-alles, those graves still receive a constant flow of visitors immersed in the vanity of their fandom.
+The remains of these celluloid heroes, these men whose life’s work was mere pretending, still have tokens, incense, flowers, and other offerings heaped upon them.
 It’s as if the people who come, not knowing these men in life, seek a deeper unknowing of them in death.
-It’s not about who they were but who their long trail of mourners were not.
+It’s not about who they were but who their mourners were not.

-This grave, on a rise above, is quieter but bears a simple poem on the sides of the bench as you walk around it.
+This other grave, on a rise above and looking down upon the Lees’, is quieter but bears a simple poem on the sides of the bench as you walk around it.
 There’s no name on the bench itself.
 That marker is small and off to the side a yard or two.
 The bench itself is not a monument to vanity, but a simple gift left behind for any who may chance upon it.

 If you like you can sit down and rest for a while on the poem cut into the stone.
-It’s in sun and shade; a pleasant spot to watch the clouds scud across the sound and shred themselves into rain and vapor on the tops of the mountains to the west and to the east.
+It’s in sun and shade; a pleasant spot to watch the clouds scud across the Puget Sound and shred themselves into rain and vapor on peaks of the Cascades to the east.

 You might even bring a book and, opening it to a remembered passage, read,